Criticism of Japan's effort on coronavirus cruise ship as passengers leave

 In Japan, hundreds of people disembarked from the British-flagged Diamond Princess cruise liner docked at Yokohama near Tokyo, ending an ordeal that began when the ship was quarantined on Feb.
 3 after a former passenger was diagnosed with the virus in Hong Kong.

-“I am very keen to get off this ship,” Australian passenger Vicki Presland told Reuters.
+“I am very keen to get off this ship,” Australian passenger Vicki Presland told Reuters over a social-media link.
+She was among a group of Australians getting off to catch an evacuation flight back to 14 days of quarantine in the city of Darwin.

 The outbreak on the liner, owned by Carnival Corp, resulted in the biggest concentration of new coronavirus infections outside China despite more than two weeks of quarantine for its approximately 3,700 passengers and crew on board.

-As questions swirled over how the virus spread so readily on the ship, Japan’s state broadcaster NHK cited Health Minister Katsunobu Kato as defending Japan’s efforts.
+As questions swirled over how the virus spread so readily on the ship, Health Minister Katsunobu Kato defended Japan’s efforts.

-“Unfortunately, cases of infection have emerged, but we have to the extent possible taken appropriate steps to prevent serious cases, including sending infected people to hospital,” Kato said.
+“Unfortunately, cases of infection have emerged, but we have to the extent possible taken appropriate steps to prevent serious cases, including sending infected people to hospital,” Kato said in a report by state broadcaster NHK.

 The U.S. Centers for Disease Control and Prevention (CDC) said Japan’s efforts might have slowed down the virus but were not enough.